astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/data-feeds/Consuming Data.md

 ---

 You can find the list of supported assets here.
-The current Empiric Network proxy addresses are:
+The current Pragma proxy addresses are:

 | Network                 | Address                                                             | Explorer                                                                                                                                                                                                                                              |
 | ----------------------- | ------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |